genometube/snHiChew/README.md

 ## Instructions for each module
 ### 01.Demultiplex
-Copy all files under [01.Demultiplex](https://github.com/genometube/snHiChew/tree/main/01.Demultiplex) to your directory for demultiplexing.
+Copy all files under [01.Demultiplex](https://github.com/genometube/snHiChew/tree/main/01.Demultiplex) module to your directory for demultiplexing.

 Configure the resources for demultiplexing, loaded cell number, file path, and python path in *demultiplex_i5_i7.sh*.
 And run *demultiplex_i5_i7.sh*.

 Demultiplexing raw reads to each barcode is performed by in-house Python scripts *demultiplex_hichew_top_cell.py* and *demultiplex_hichew_multicore_gz.py*.
 The multi-thread functions are adapted from [*scHicDemultiplex.py*](https://github.com/joachimwolff/scHiCExplorer/blob/master/schicexplorer/scHicDemultiplex.py) in scHiCExplorer (v7).
 Must be running on a high I/O speed SSD for optimal performance.

 ### 02.HiC-Pro
-Copy all files under [02.HiC-Pro](https://github.com/genometube/snHiChew/tree/main/02.HiC-Pro) to your directory to run HiC-Pro for each cell.
+Copy all files under [02.HiC-Pro](https://github.com/genometube/snHiChew/tree/main/02.HiC-Pro) module to your directory to run HiC-Pro for each cell.

 Configure the resources and reference files for HiC-Pro analysis in each cell in *config-hicpro.txt*.
 To prevent memory errors when processing the full snHiChew dataset, set `JOB_MEM = 20` or higher.

 Configure the PATH to demultiplexed single cell fastq and PATH to HiC-Pro in *parallel.sh* and *hic-pro-single.sh*.
 Then run *parallel.sh*.

 ### 03.QC_metrics
-Copy all files under [03.QC_metrics](https://github.com/genometube/snHiChew/tree/main/03.QC_metrics) to your directory to run QC for HiC-Pro results.
+Copy all files under [03.QC_metrics](https://github.com/genometube/snHiChew/tree/main/03.QC_metrics) module to your directory to run QC for HiC-Pro results.

 Configure the PATH to bedtools, hic pro reference files, and PATH to hic pro results in *hic-pro-metrics.sh*.